rmorrow/Calculator/README.md

+#Calculator
-Calculator built using Swing components with the WindowBuilder tool in Eclipse.
+</br>Built using Swing components with the WindowBuilder tool in Eclipse.
 </br>
 </br>